gabe00122/personal-site/src/posts/transformer_rl.md

 <Image
   url="/blog/transformer/scaling.png"
-  description="Comparison of 2 layers, 4 layers and 6 layers"
+  description="Comparison of 2 layers, 4 layers, 8 and 16 layers"
-  alt=""
+  alt="Graph showing 2 layers just under 8 reward, 4 layers at 9, 8 layers at 10.1 and 16 and 10.5"
   align="center"
 />